-In partnership with many benefactors, Franciscan Missions has built more than 270 churches for the poor in: Burundi, Guinea Bissau, Kenya, Uganda, Zambia, Zimbabwe, Papua New Guinea, Galapagos Islands, Albania, the Amazon Region, Bolivia, Colombia, Ecuador, Peru and Senegal.
-At the blessing of each church, people in these impoverished communities express joy and gratitude for the gift of a new worship space.
+To date, donors have partnered with Franciscan Missions to build churches in: Burundi, Guinea Bissau, Kenya, Uganda, Zambia, Zimbabwe, Papua New Guinea, Galapagos Islands, Albania, the Amazon Region, Bolivia, Colombia, Ecuador, Peru and Senegal.

 Prayer life is important to every believer, especially those who struggle for survival every day.
 The minimum cost to construct this sacred place is $50,000 (dependent on country and location)—an unbelievable figure in our economy.
 In the overseas missions, less expensive labor and material costs allow us to build at this very affordable sum.